User-Specific Knowledge Graphs to Support Queries and Predictions

 What Content is in User-Specific Knowledge Graphs?

-The types of services that user-specific knowledge graph information could be pulled from can include:
+Types of services that user-specific knowledge graph information is from can include:

 - A search service